jigoshop/Jigoshop-eCommerce/readme.txt

 = I need help! =

-We have a <a href="http://forum.jigoshop.com" title="Jigoshop support forum">community forum</a> for getting help from other users.
+We have a <a href="https://wordpress.org/support/plugin/jigoshop-ecommerce/" title="Jigoshop support forum">community forum</a> for getting help from other users.
-However, if you want priority, dedicated support from Jigoshop staff, we dp offer <a href="http://www.jigoshop.com/support/" title="Jigoshop Premium Support">premium support packages</a>.
+However, if you want priority, dedicated support from Jigoshop staff, we do offer <a href="http://www.jigoshop.com/support/" title="Jigoshop Premium Support">premium support packages</a>.

 == Screenshots ==